Czechs mourn "Velvet Revolution" leader Havel

-PRAGUE Thousands of Czechs streamed through Prague Castle and the historical city centre on Monday to write condolences and bid farewell to Vaclav Havel, the playwright who became president after leading a "Velvet Revolution" to topple Communist rule.
+PRAGUE Czechs streamed in their thousands on Monday to write condolences and light candles in memory of Vaclav Havel, the playwright who became president after leading a "Velvet Revolution" to topple Communist rule.

-Other books were open in public buildings in the Czech Republic, as well as in Slovakia, which separated in 1993.
+Other books were to open in public buildings across the Czech Republic, as well as in Slovakia, which separated in 1993.

+In Brussels and elsewhere, meetings of the European Union began with silent tributes for a man whose plays were long banned and who was repeatedly jailed after he launched Charter 77, which in 1977 asked the Communist Czechoslovak government to abide by its international commitments to human rights.

+At noon (1100 GMT), mourners began to file past Havel's closed coffin at a cultural centre he founded in a former church in Prague, a nod to Havel's roots in the theatre and his years of struggle against his country's Soviet-run establishment.

-From Wednesday Havel's body will lie in the castle - a place he never fully grew accustomed to, and whose mediaeval austerity he sought to enliven while head of state by inviting performers and fellow artists including, memorably, the Rolling Stones.
+Only from Wednesday will his body lie in the more formal surroundings of Prague Castle - to which he never fully grew accustomed, and whose mediaeval austerity he sought to enliven while head of state by inviting performers and fellow artists including, memorably, the Rolling Stones.

-In Brussels and elsewhere, meetings of the European Union began with silent tributes.

-Many expect a funeral to be held before Christmas.
-An aide to Havel said those expected to attend would include U.S. Secretary of State Hillary Clinton, whose husband Bill, as president, famously joined Havel at a Prague jazz club to play saxophone during an official visit in 1994.
+An aide to Havel said those expected at a funeral, which many believe will be held before Sunday's Christmas holiday, included U.S. Secretary of State Hillary Clinton.
+Her husband, then-President Bill Clinton, famously joined Havel at a Prague jazz club to play saxophone during an official visit in 1994.

 "TRUTH AND LOVE"

-In November 1989, just six months after completing his last jail sentence, Havel led hundreds of thousands of protesters through Prague's cobbled streets in a peaceful uprising that ended four decades of Soviet-backed rule.
+In November 1989, just six months after completing his last jail sentence, Havel led hundreds of thousands of protesters through Prague's cobbled streets in a peaceful uprising in that was to end four decades of Soviet-backed rule.

 Havel, whose political works for the theatre like "The Memorandum" and "The Conspirators" remain in performance around the world, became the face of a small nation and a symbol for many millions more in eastern Europe who demanded democracy.

-He was president of Czechoslovakia from December 29, 1989 until 1992, and then of the Czech Republic from 1993 until he retired in 2003, when Czechs elected free-market economist Vaclav Klaus, with whom Havel often clashed.
+He was president of Czechoslovakia from December 29, 1989 until 1992, and then of the Czech Republic from 1993 until he retired in 2003, when Czechs elected free-market economist Vaclav Klaus, with whom Havel had often clashed when Klaus was prime minister.

-"He showed there were values worth fighting for, he showed that truth and love can be part of politics," said Eva Tuskova, a 26-year-old student waiting to enter the church in the heart of Prague's Old Town housing Havel's coffin.

 Havel's motto, "Truth and love will overcome lies and hatred", defined the revolution for many of the 10 million Czechs.
 But as the post-Communist years wore on, many quoted his words with sarcasm as enthusiasm for new freedoms collided with disillusion at state spending cuts and political corruption.